-Our immigration lawyers can advise you on your options following Brexit by advising you on which application is most appropriate and helping you to navigate through the process to ensure a successful outcome.
+Our solicitors have helped many individuals and their families to enter or remain in the UK, and are well versed in all aspects of UK immigration law.
+We can take you through your options, advising on which application is most appropriate and helping you to navigate through the process to ensure a successful outcome.

-To speak to a solicitor for immigration advice as an EEA national, get in touch with us by calling 0203 675 7600 , or fill in our online enquiry form and a member of the immigration team will get back to you.
+To speak to a solicitor for immigration advice as an EU or EEA national, get in touch with us today by calling 0203 675 7600, or fill in our online enquiry form and a member of the team will get back to you.

 How JMW Can Help

-The immigration solicitors at JMW will complete all application forms and submit them on your behalf, along with any supporting evidence.
-We provide a comprehensive document-checking service and can assist with overseas postal or entry clearance applications.
+The immigration solicitors at JMW will complete all necessary application forms and submit them on your behalf, along with any supporting evidence.
+We provide a comprehensive document checking service, and can assist with overseas postal or entry clearance applications.

-With our offices conveniently located in the heart of central London, we can assist clients based within the UK, as well as those abroad.
-We will liaise with the Home Office throughout proceedings to ensure a successful outcome.
+With our offices conveniently located in the heart of central London, we can assist clients based within the UK as well as those abroad.
+We will liaise with the Home Office on your behalf throughout the proceedings to ensure you receive a successful outcome.

-We understand that immigration matters often cause significant stress and anxiety, and it is our objective to take away those worries from you by managing your case and ensuring proceedings are handled quickly and efficiently.
+We understand that immigration matters often cause significant stress and anxiety, and it is our objective to take away any worries from you by managing your application and ensuring proceedings are handled quickly and efficiently.

 Once you have been granted settled or pre-settled status, you will be able to do the following: